What is Kanban?

 1st Mar, 2019

 Kanban is a popular Agile framework used by software development and support teams.
 Kanban originated almost three forth of a century, back in time.
-During late 1940s, Toyota wanted to optimize its engineering processes.
-The inventory management system which super markets use, was very efficient because they efficiently decrease the amount of excess stock from the consumer’s consumption patterns.
-This approach helps super markets to keep stock of any given product which the customers need and avoid excessive stocks.
+During the late 1940s, Toyota wanted to optimize its engineering processes.
+The inventory management system that supermarkets use, was very efficient because they efficiently decrease the amount of excess stock from the consumer’s consumption patterns.
+This approach helps supermarkets to keep stock of any given product that the customers need and avoid excessive stock.

-The goal of Toyota is to make their inventory available to match with their consumption of the same in manufacturing.
-This leads to the evolution of JIT (Just-In-Time) manufacturing process.
+The goal of Toyota is to make their inventory available to match their consumption of the same in manufacturing.
+This leads to the evolution of the JIT (Just-In-Time) manufacturing process.

 What is Kanban?